Mister Bob: Plot

 Denard marries a Congolese nurse, Marie-Elise, whom he has rescued from the Simbas.
-Denard chooses to stay in the Congo after the Simba revolt is put down, and earns the respect through not the trust of Mobutu after he tells him that he wants to train the Armée Nationale Congolaise up to European standards.
+Denard chooses to stay in the Congo after the Simba revolt is put down, and earns the respect though not the trust of Mobutu after he tells him that he wants to train the Armée Nationale Congolaise up to European standards.
 Denard is both fascinated with and repulsed by Mobutu, a man of great charisma and charm who is utterly ruthless and amoral.
 Denard finds himself caught in a conflict between the followers of Tshombe and Mobutu, which to a certain extent is also a proxy struggle between the SDECE which supports Tshombe and the CIA which supports Mobutu.